 WAITER SAYS: “That’s definitely one of our most popular items.”

-When you ask about something on the menu and the waiter tells you it’s “popular” it means he doesn’t endorse it himself and would probably order something else.
-Probe the questioning further and you might learn his favorites.
-Always be wary when the waiter doesn’t come out and say directly that he likes something.
-If he likes it, he will probably tell you it’s one of his favorites.
+Waiters will always try to avoid saying anything negative about the food.
+When you ask about something on the menu and the waiter tells you it’s “popular” it shows an unwillingness to personally endorse the dish.
+If he likes it, why wouldn’t he just say so?
+Consider ordering something else.
+Better yet, probe the questioning further and hopefully you will learn his favorites.
 Another warning sign is if he makes some other commentary on the dish to avoid taking a position.
 Eg. If you ask if something is good and he replies “It’s very rich.” (read: I think it’s too heavy) If he answers your question with another question, it can also be a warning sign that he is trying to guide you elsewhere.
 Eg. “It depends…Do you like spicy food?” (read: I get complaints that it’s too spicy and I don’t want you to send it back.)

 WAITER SAYS: “Would you like anything to start?”